elchanclasdeltianguis/eth-global-hackathon/README.md

 Please refer to [the Submission on ETH GLOBAL website](https://ethglobal.com/showcase/criptotianguis-mx-eb3dw) for further detail.

-Site will be live on [criptotianguis.mx](https://criptotianguis.mx/)
+You can see the [demo version live at](https://eth-global-hackathon.vercel.app/) , but the site will soon be live on [criptotianguis.mx](https://criptotianguis.mx/).

 Chanclas del Tianguis